 In an attempt to "rightsize" crowded classrooms in Bismarck schools, the Bismarck School Board has agreed to hire about 28 teachers for the upcoming school year.

-On Monday, school board members agreed to hire 28.25 full-time equivalent teaching positions after the district recently completed an assessment, which indicated the need to hire 50.5 teachers over the next two years.
+On Monday, school board members agreed to hire 28.25 full-time equivalent positions after the district recently completed an assessment, which indicated the need to hire 50.5 teachers over the next two years.

 It's unclear how much the additional teachers will cost.
 Superintendent Jason Hornbacher said this will be discussed later this year when the board sets the district's budget.